Lisbon's Metro trains are regularly disinfected

 OCEANIA: Australia, New Zealand

 Is it Safe to Travel to Lisbon, Portugal?

-As COVID-19 is still spreading and there’s no vaccine, the travel risk remains moderate.
+As COVID-19 is still spreading and vaccination has only now started, the travel risk remains moderate.
 If you’re traveling, regularly wash your hands with soap and water, or with an alcohol-based sanitizer.
 Avoid touching your eyes, mouth, and nose, and always cover your mouth and nose with your elbow (not with your hands), every time you cough or sneeze.
 Keep a safe distance (2 meters, or 6 feet) from other people.
 If you develop respiratory symptoms (cough or shortness of breath) and/or a fever, postpone your trip, stay at home, and immediately seek medical help.